- 1. Requirements Management

 However, many organizations will define a high-level set of project expectations, needs, and requirements in what some call an Agile Requirements Document (ARD).
 The information is high-level identifying the problem to be solved, the purpose, vision, goals, and objectives for the product, key drivers and constraints, high-level use cases, capabilities, features, performance expected, compliance requirements, etc.

 The purpose of the ARD is to communicate a high-level definition for the Agile project team that bounds the scope of the project.
 The ARD is used to kick off the project, communicating high-level customer expectations which product acceptance will be based.
-At this level of communication, normally the contents of the ARD do not change once baselined and the project is initiated.
+At this level of communication, normally the contents of the ARD do not change once they are baselined and the project is initiated.
 The details for addressing the vision, goals, objectives, needs, and requirements within the ARD are left up to the Agile team.

 Because of the nature of Agile product development, templates for SND and PRD type documents are not applicable.
 Agile teams must be flexible and respond quickly to changing requirements.
 For scrum teams, the short sprints and quick turnarounds mean there is little time to create documents, much less keep them updated and maintained.